 - “1.” at the beginning of a line for a numbered list.

-Please, note that you can't format text in the heading of the Card.
+✏️ You cannot format text in the heading of the card.

 In the bottom collaboration bar, you will find Cards panel and If there are any Cards assigned to you, the blue dot over that icon appears.
 To look through those Cards, click the Cards icon at the bottom bar, then click @, and mark them as read by clicking Read all if needed.